mohid-tanveer/rephoto-detection/README.md

    - all models to `artifacts/models`,
    - metadata (feature groups and tiling parameters) to `metadata.json`.

-the function returns a `ModelBundle` containing all trained components and feature group metadata.
+The function returns a `ModelBundle` containing all trained components and feature group metadata.

-### prediction and metrics
+### Prediction and metrics

 - **`predict_with_bundle(store, bundle)`**:
   - computes `moire_prob`, `subpixel_prob`, `exif_prob`, and `hybrid_prob` for all rows in `store.table`.